milanaryal/milanaryal.github.io/_posts/2015/2015-02-19-implementing-medium-inspired-estimated-reading-time-into-jekyll.md

 ---

-## Implementing estimated reading time into Jekyll using Liquid tag
+## Implementing estimated reading time into Jekyll using Liquid tags

-With the help of Liquid tag we can have estimated reading time into Jekyll.
+With the help of Liquid tags we can have estimated reading time into Jekyll.

 Wikipedia suggests a [proofreading speed on screen](http://en.wikipedia.org/wiki/Words_per_minute#Reading_and_comprehension) of 180 words per minute (WPM) so here we divide the total content words with 180 (but you can have your own average WPM).